 Raquette Lake, NY 13436

 Adirondack Trail Blazers has limited enrollment, so the sooner you sign up, the better.
 Registrations will be accepted beginning May 1.
 A deposit is required with your registration, and final payment is due Aug.
 6. If you cancel before Aug.
 6, your deposit will be refunded in full.
 If final payment is not received by Aug.
-6, your spot will be forfeited to another student on the wait list.
+6, your spot will be forfeited to another student and you will loose your deposit.